 This course will focus on the chronically ill adult with alterations in health patterns relating to tissue perfusion, oxygenation, nutrition, safety and protection, sensation, perception, coordination and mobility.
 Application of the nursing process in the planning, delivery, prioritization and evaluation of care is emphasized.
 Guided clinical experiences will be provided.
-3 hours lab and 12 hours clinical.
+3 lecture hours, 3 lab hours and 12 clinical hours.